georgeguimaraes/soothsayer/guides/autoregression.md

 model = Soothsayer.new(%{
   ar: %{
     enabled: true,
-    n_lags: 14,          # More lags than we likely need
+    lags: 14,          # More lags than we likely need
     regularization: 0.1  # L1 penalty
   }
 })